rOY369/Docs/work/IoT/sustainable_software_architecture.md

 *All architecture is design but not all design is architecture.*
 *The significant design decisions that shape a system, where significant is measured by cost of change.*
-*It is mainly spending more time on the whiteboard, diagrams, maps and models before hitting the keyboard. *

 **Cost of change**
 - Time
 - Energy
 - Mental Stress
 - Satisfaction

+*It is mainly spending more time on the whiteboard, diagrams, maps and models before hitting the keyboard. * *What we do in the name of architecture, shapes what it is; what we think it is, shapes what we do*

+## How ?

 **Decision Template**
 - **Title** :